perryflynn/serverless.industries/src/_posts/2021/2021-01-08-smart-door-bell.en.md

 ## ESPHome

-As I said earlier, [ESPHome][esphome] enables us to use sensors without writing any code.
+As I mentioned earlier, [ESPHome][esphome] enables us to use sensors without writing any additional code.
 Which component is used in which way is described with YAML.

 ESPHome communicates with the "outside world" via MQTT.
 I use the [Mosquitto Broker][mqtt] for this.